JHU-PL-Lab/www-fpse/assignments/project.md

  1---
 $ # etc
 ```
-For Minesweeper we already presented several versions in class so it would have to have a good set of additional features; it would probably be better to just pick some other game.
-See [Simon Tatham's Puzzle Collection](https://www.chiark.greenend.org.uk/~sgtatham/puzzles/) for a bunch of good ideas with running demos.
+See [Simon Tatham's Puzzle Collection](https://www.chiark.greenend.org.uk/~sgtatham/puzzles/) for a bunch of ideas for games with running demos.

 * Another idea is a To-do or scheduling or memo command-line app
 * For all command-line apps some ways to beef them up once the basic app is working include
-  1. Refactoring your code to use monads
-  2. Replace the command line with a web server interface a la `Cohttp_async` mentioned below which could be invoked on the command line by `curl`
+  1. Replace the command line with a web server interface a la `Cohttp_async` mentioned below which could be invoked on the command line by `curl`
   ```sh
   $ curl http://localhost/mine/move?1,1
   ```
-  3. In addition to 2., write a JavaScript front-end to put a UI on your app.
+  2. In addition to 2., write a JavaScript front-end to put a UI on your app.
 Obviously you would need to be familiar with JavaScript web programming already if you chose this.
-  4. Replace the file-based persistence model with a database; see the list of libraries below for Postgres and MySql bindings for OCaml.
+  3. Replace the file-based persistence model with a database; see the list of libraries below for Postgres and MySql bindings for OCaml.
-  5. Rather than using your own ad-hoc format for data in the file or database, make your own JSON representation and use `yojson` to convert back and forth.
+  4. Rather than using your own ad-hoc format for data in the file or database, make your own JSON representation and use `yojson` to convert back and forth.
     - You probably want to do this from the beginning in fact, it will be easier.

 #### 2. Async and web related